ur-tcs/programming-2-ex-5/boids/README.md

 ## Logistics
 For this exercise, you will work on the `BoidLogic.scala`[src/main/scala/boids/BoidsLogic.scala] file.
 If you have issues with your setup (Scala installation, IDE, using the terminal, etc.), please call us.

+__As always, your are allowed to copy/clone/fork this repository, but not to share solutions of the exercise in any public repository or web page.__

 ## Theory of the boid world
 The boid world is a rectangle of a given width and height, with an x-y coordinate system with the origin in the top left of the rectangle and y increasing downwards (this is customary for computer graphics).